LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/MessagingAgents/blended-accounts.md

 Some brands elect to have agents taking both live chat and messaging concurrently.

-**Agents that work in this mode will NOT be able to utilize the enhanced agent workspace.**
+**Agents that work in this mode will NOT be able to utilize the enhanced Agent Workspace.**

 To use the enhanced workspace you must create a different login for these agents and follow the instructions as above.